-You parish can be categorised as in the most or least deprived 10% or 50% of all parishes within the diocese and of all parishes nationally of 8% 50% least deprived 50% least deprived .
-8% Proportion of the population aged 60+ who are in receipt of the Guaranteed part of Pension Credit (2012) --- ------ ---
+You parish can be categorised as in the most or least deprived 10% or 50% of all parishes within the diocese and of all parishes nationally

-Deprivation Indicator Score Diocesan Position National Position Life Expectancy at birth (boys) (1999-2003) - Life expectancy at birth (girls) (1999-2003) - centage of working age persons (16-74) with no 26% 50% most deprived 50% most deprived --
+Deprivation Indicator Score Diocesan Position National Position Life Expectancy at birth (boys) (1999-2003) 75 50% most deprived 50% most deprived Life expectancy at birth (girls) (1999-2003) 80 50% most deprived 50% most deprived

 Life expectancy at birth can give an idea of overall quality of life.
 Life expectancy is an average.
 Women tend to have greater life expectancy.
-Life expectancy can be affected by family history, marital status, economic status, physique, exercise, diet, drug use including smoking and alcohol consumption, disposition, education, environment, sleep, climate, and health care.
+Life expectany can be affected by family history, marital status, economic status, physique, exercise, diet, drug use including smoking and alcohol consumption, disposition, education, environment, sleep, climate, and health care.